ONE The Western Wall, Jerusalem

 EIGHT The food

-For me, visiting Bethlehem is not a must, at least not for the obvious reasons.
+For me, visiting Bethlehem is a must – but not for the obvious reasons.
 There is no point to spend almost en entire day organizing the trip just to see the Church of Nativity – especially when you’re short on time.
 The reason to go to Bethlehem is to see the other side of the wall, and to experience, first-hand, life in Palestine.
 Only by shifting perspective can you witness the reality of the everyday life of people who live inside closed walls.
 The graffitti on the wall in Bethlehem tell a story that the whole world should see.
-This is where you can find Bansky’s most famous work, but also simple drawings and messages painted by locals.
+This is where you can find Banksy’s most famous work, but also simple drawings and messages painted by locals.
 Bansky’s manifest goes even further: he has a hotel in Bethlehem, suggestively called “The Walled-off Hotel“.